abhinandkrishna20/Pdf2Img-converter/README.md

 ## 📖 License

-Rig is licensed under the Apache 2.0 License.
+Rig is licensed under the MIT License.